What to Do If You Spot Fraud on Your Bank of America Credit Card

 Stopping Fraud in the Future

-The bank's debit and credit cards come with built-in security features and also extend purchase protections to cardholders.
-That’s good news for you if experienced fraud on your Bank of America credit card.
+The bank's debit and credit cards come with built-in security features and also extend purchase protection to cardholders.
+That’s good news for you if you experience fraud on your Bank of America credit card.
 Even better?
-It doesn’t cost you anything to take advantage.
+It doesn’t cost you anything to take advantage of it.

 Security starts with chips embedded into credit cards.
 These chips make it really difficult for thieves to steal your information from chip-enabled card readers or by using skimmers.